Q & A: Answers

 The miss rule has applied to all players since 1995 so now obviously applies to all games.
 If the match is not being refereed, you must remember that the players involved must then referee each other, and for this reason I strongly recommend that you aquire a copy of the current rule book - it will save many arguments if you have it with you.

-You can order the rule books from the World Snooker Association.
+You can find the official rules online at the World Snooker Association.

 Posted on 17th November 2001 by Philip Fewkes of Nottingham.